-halved (divided by 2) but rather divided by $\sqrt{2} = 1.4$ .
+If this variability in the possible estimates is still not acceptable and we use a sample size of n = 200, the standard deviation of the possible \bar{y} 's is not halved (divided by 2) but rather divided by $\sqrt{2} = 1.4$.
 We would need to go to n = 400 to cut the s.d. down to half of what it is with n = 100.

 [Notice that in all of this (as long as we sample with replacement, so that the n members are drawn independently of each other), the size of the population (N) didn't enter into the calculations at all.
-The errors of our estimates (i.e. how different we are from $\mu$ on randomly selected samples) vary directly with $\sigma$ and inversely with $\sqrt{n}$ .
-However, if we were interested in estimating $N\mu$ rather than $\mu$ , the absolute error would be N times larger, although the relative error would be the same in the two scales.]
+The errors of our estimates (i.e. how different we are from μ on randomly selected samples) vary directly with σ and inversely with \sqrt{n} .
+However, if we were interested in estimating $N\mu$ rather than μ , the absolute error would be N times larger, although the relative error would be the same in the two scales.]

-Message from diagram opposite:
+Message from diagram on next page:

-The variation of means is closer to Gaussian than the variation of the individual observations (the panel where we have a mean of n = 1 values can be taken as the distribution of individual Y's), and the bigger the sample size, the closer to Gaussian: with large enough n, you could not tell from the sampling distribution of the means what the shape of the distribution of the individual 'parent' observations was.
+The variation of the possible sample means is closer to Gaussian than the variation of the individual observations (the panel where we have a mean of n = 1 values can be taken as the distribution of individual Y's), and the bigger the sample size, the closer to Gaussian: with large enough n, you could not tell from the sampling distribution of the means what the shape of the distribution of the individual 'parent' observations was.
 Averages of n = 16 are "effectively" Gaussian in this example.
-How 'fast' the CLT will 'kick in' is a function of how asymmetric the distribution of Y is.
+How 'fast' or slowly the CLT will 'kick in' is a function of how symmetric, or how asymmetric and 'CLT-unfriendly', the distribution of Y is.

-2.1.3 Annother example of central limit theorem at work: word lengths
+2.1.3 Another example of central limit theorem at work: word lengths